Diskmaster/ModernPrecombines/Creating_PRP_patches_for_other_mods.md

 - Missing meshes.
 Use the `Assets manager.pas` script, making sure it is selected to `Check for missing assets`, to the plugin you are trying to patch or to your plugin then press OK.
 As for a solution, I do not know of any other than asking for the missing meshes.

 ## Previs Generation - Part C
-It's now time to save the PreVis.esp in the Creation Kit[^11].
-Once that is done, open the now saved PreVis.esp file in xedit, select the Cell and Worldspace categories, and `Deep copy as override (with overwriting) into` your PRP patch plugin.
-You will get a prompt that asks if you want to overwrite a CELL, select Yes to All.
-Verify that all CELLs are included from the PreVis.esp plugin and that the new timestamps are there.
-Once you have verified that everything is there, congratulations you have created your first PRP patch!
+It's now time to use Searge's `05_MergePrevis.pas` or to save the PreVis.esp in the Creation Kit.
+### Using Searge's Merge Previs Script
+This is the faster of the two options.
+All you have to do is put the script in XEdit's `Edits Scripts` folder, just like in the Precombine Generation, and run the script on your PRP patch plugin.
+### Saving the PreVis.esp in the CK
+The slower option, that I have done in the past.
+Open the CK and set Previs.esp as active and then save the plugin.
+Open the now saved PreVis.esp file in xedit and apply the `Merge overrides into master.pas` your PRP patch plugin.

+## Previs Generation - Part D
+Once that is done, save your esp but do not close FO4Edit just yet.
+If your plugin contains Worldspace cells, you should check and remove extra Previs files that your plugin does not have, this part is going to be tedious I know but we do this because of a fault in previs generation.
+RVIS (in xedit) is the center of a 3x3 grid in the map and the CK does a 3x3 block for generating previs on that center but with generating previs, every cell entry is marked like a center and produces UVD files we shouldn't need or want (Thank you Hap in discord).
+You can pack the newly created VIS folder into your archive from the [Precombine generation step](#precombine-generation---part-c) using these [settings](/Patch-Tutorial-Pics/Archive_2_precombine_packing.png) (The same settings used when you initially created the ba2 archive).

 ## Testing Phase
 Now that your have generated everything, it is time to see if your generation worked correctly on the first try.
 I would select a few CELL locations and just run around the area to check for any preculling issues, if you found any please wait for a future guide on how to fix this (tbd and probably on another md file).